-Before pursuing hair loss treatment, talk with your doctor about the cause of the hair loss and the best treatment options.
+Before pursuing hair loss treatment, talk with your doctor about the cause of your hair loss and treatment options.

 Hair loss can appear in many different ways, depending on what's causing it.
 It can come on suddenly or gradually and affect just your scalp or your whole body.
 Some types of hair loss are temporary, and others are permanent.